How to Beat Nakamoto in the Race

 \begin{lemma} In state $s=[m,d,n,(l_{d\land m},\dots,l_d)]$, if, at the subsequent arrival time, there exists a placement of an H-block that transitions the system into state $s'$, then $s\succeq s'$. \end{lemma}

 We can classify states based on the timer of the height just above the lower branch, $l_{m+1}$.
 Reaching $\mathscr{A}$ requires the lower branch to be no lower than the public height.
-The value of $l_{m+1}$ provides information about the race between the rate of the jumper's height increase (or public height increase) and the lower branch's height increase.
+The value of $l_{m+1}$ provides information about the race between the \dg{jumper's height (or public height) and the lower branch height.}

 \begin{Def}[ahead, on-time, and behind states] Depending on $l_{m+1}$, \begin{itemize} \item if $l_{m+1} = \infty$, it indicates that no H-block is higher than the lower branch.
 In this case, the state is classified as \textbf{``ahead''}, signifying that the lower branch is at least as high as the highest jumper; \item if $l_{m+1} \in (0, \infty)$, it means there are nonpublic H-blocks above the lower branch, so that new H-blocks can still be used to extend the lower branch.
 States like this are classified as \textbf{``on-time''}; \item if $l_{m+1} = 0$, the lower branch has fallen behind both the highest jumper and the public height.
 In this case, only A-blocks can increase the height of the lower branch, and the state is classified as \textbf{``behind''}. \end{itemize} \end{Def}